Head over to the South Side and explore Wong Chuk Hang’s eclectic mix of restaurants, shops, breweries and more…

 One of Hong Kong’s most popular microbreweries currently has a strong mix of year-round and seasonal ales, IPAs, pale ales, lagers, porters, pilsners and white beers circulating Hong Kong’s craft brew scene.
-There’s even a handful of special collabs which can be found at well-known establishments.
 The brewery is occasionally open for Saturday tours so book the squad in for a tasting tour to witness where all the hoppy magic happens.
 And then drunkenly shop for growlers, branded merch, gifts and bottles to your heart’s content.

 Young Master Ales Brewery, G/F, Sungib Industrial Centre, 53 Wong Chuk Hang Road, Wong Chuk Hang, Hong Kong, www.youngmasterales.com

 Read More: The Best Whisky Bars In Hong Kong